Okay, listen: we’ve been here multiple times already, but never actually discussed it in detail.

 Developer always wants to make their product perfect, but having a million iterations usually does more harm than good.
 Sitting on one idea for too long and rejecting it constantly because you find some new fallacies every time only means that you have to chill for a bit and ask yourself: is it really that bad or am I just picking on it for the sake of picking on it?
 Such an approach will not be helpful at all and might make matters worse.
 Planning the number of iterations beforehand is a good idea; this way, even before the project starts, you know exactly when the moment to stop comes.

-Generally, there are many ways to improve project review and approval process, but it is not a simple thing, especially in the creative industry.
+Generally, there are many ways to improve the content review and approval process, but it is not a simple thing, especially in the creative industry.
 Creativity and art are very subjective entities, but following precise patterns and using certain concepts will help you to use it for your advantage and not against you.
 And, of course, we wouldn’t be called Approval Studio if we didn’t know a thing or two about proofing!
-Our main focus is visual assets, and if you need a helping hand with their approval – you know whom you should contact.
+Our main focus is visual assets, and if you need a helping hand with their final approval – you know whom you should contact.
 We have offers for every budget.

 All the best!